ShaunCurtis/Blazr.VSA/Documents/MVB.md

-# Model-View-Broker
+# The Model-View-Broker Pattern

 **MVB** is my Blazor centric version of the **MVx** patterns.
 It's specific focus in on Blazor, and how to structure a Blazor Applicatiion.

 It fits within multi-project Clean Design solutions or single project Vertical Slice solutions.
 The demo solution has a *Vertical Slice* structure with namespace segregation of the clean design domains.

-## TLDR;
+## TL;DR

 In a nutshell, the older design patterns were products of their time and the architectures they were used in.
 Blazor is a little different, so the relationship between the model and the glue (the Cointroller/Presenter/ViewModel) has changed, and requires a different division of labour.
 There's nothing wrong with applying the older models, but you will find yourself breaking some of their rules to implement a good solution.

 ## CQS, Mediator, Flux and the Readonly World

-C# now provides built-in immutable objects, so we can easily apply some functional programming paradigms.
-I use records and readonlky structs extwnsively.
+C# now provides built-in immutable objects, so we can apply some functional programming paradigms.
+I use records and readonlky structs extensively.

 The data pipeline is read only and base on CQS.
 There are three standard operations: